pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 1011 1010 0010 1100 1000 0011 1010 1011 1110 1011 0010 0010 1101 1000 1011 0111 1100 0010
 ```

-I had to decode the angles manually.
+You must decode the angles manually.
 So, there is a chance of misplacing a number.
 This misplacement could be a catastrophe.

 We must combine the binary digits and eliminate all the white spaces as follows: